 If you are married when your wife gives birth to your child, you are automatically presumed to be the child’s father under Florida law.
 With this presumption comes all of the parental rights and obligations of fatherhood.
 Paternity is more complicated when the parents are not married.
-But determining who the father is can benefit both parents, and a Florida paternity lawyer can help with this process.
-At Orlando Family Team, we have experience representing both sides of the paternity issue.
+But determining who the father is can benefit both parents, and a Florida paternity attorney can help with this process.
+At Orlando Family Team, your paternity attorney has experience representing both sides of the issue.

 What Does Paternity Mean?